19 Apr Ahmici, Vitez

 Richard wasn’t supposed to be in the tank that day at all, he was working for Bob as a regimental signals officer (with 1st Bn Cheshire Regt).
 Richard was there instead of his colleague.

-Of course I had to find him in the crowd, and I usually love these moments.
-I had no idea what he looked like, and I was told he not in the room.
-Actually, he was nowhere to be found.
+Of course, I had to find him in the crowd, and I usually love these moments.
+I had no idea what he looked like, and I was told he was not in the room.
+He was nowhere to be found.
 His colleagues kept on describing him, some were joking, some gave a legit description, but I could not find him.
-The event was coming to an end, and in the very last few seconds of the event, I went on the opposite side of the room, and as if he just appeared in a row where I was standing, I looked at him and said: “Are you Richard?”
+The event was coming to an end, and in the very last few seconds of the event, I went to the opposite side of the room, and as if he just appeared in a row where I was standing, I looked at him and said: “Are you, Richard?”
+I had no idea it was him, but I had hoped, of course.
 He confirmed, but I asked again, making sure he heard me.

 No Comments